 - Champagne Cake Dip

-Combine the Triple Sec, blackberry brandy, Chambord, and pineapple juice in a large pitch or punch bowl.
+- Combine the Triple Sec, blackberry brandy, Chambord, and pineapple juice in a large pitcher or punch bowl.
 Cover and store in the fridge for 4 hours or overnight.

 - Just before serving, add the Triple Sec mixture, ginger ale, and the champagne together in a large punch bowl.
 Serve over ice and garnish with fresh raspberries if desired.

 - The longer the first mixture sits, the better the flavor.